|MapGazer – Using Images|

 Similarly, an image has an image effect that is used when it is displayed.
 This may be:

 The graphic and colour effects are useful for showing images like drawings or cave surveys – see the screenshots below.
-The image effect can be changed from the pop-up menu or in the Properties dialog (see below).
+The image effect can be changed from the Properties dialog (see below).
 The image effect may also be auto, which means that MapGazer will attempt to determine which effect to use automatically.

 To change the properties (name, colour, aspect ratio, image effect, link URL, etc.) of an image, right-click on the image border or content and select the Properties menu item; for more details, see Mark properties.
 You can change the displayed width of the image border using Settings → Line widths.